supahcraig/CLDR/Labs/Data Flow Functions/readme.md

 Basis doc is here:  https://docs.google.com/document/d/1Y5fxctYIXAOejvl-Kl9PVvuadP7VLmvwLtCNL3CEDFg/edit#

-Rough steps:

-1.  create a flow
-  * create a process group; everything needs to go into it
+The purpose of this lab is to use a Data Flow Function (aka serverless Nifi) to "monitor" an s3 bucket for new objects, and then put the metadata for that object into another S3 bucket.
+Nothing earth shattering here.
+The point of this is to demonstrate data flow functions, it is up to the reader to find something novel to do with them.

+Data Flow Functions is a way to run nifi flows without provisioning any resources to run your flow, instead using an AWS Lambda to execute your flow whenever it is triggered.
+The lambda code is actually a nifi binary supplied by Cloudera/CDP, which is just the nifi engine.
+Your lambda will know about your flow by virtue of a lambda environment variable that points to your specific flow in the CDF flow catalog.
+Note that you *do not need a CDP environment to run nifi this way.*  The flow catalog actually lives in the CDP Control Plane.

+## Create a Flow

+Either in a docker container running locally or in a Data Flow data hub, build out a simple flow inside a processor group.

-  * create a parameter context with a name you like.
-If you will have sensitive data make sure it doesn't have the same name as an exiting AWS Secret
+* Create a parameter context with the name:  `NAAF_CONTEXT`
+  * add parameters for your AWS access & secret keys (Note:  AWS_ACCESS_KEY & AWS_SECRET_KEY appear to be reserved names within Lambda)
-  * the "entry point" is an input port recieved from local connections.
+* add an input port from local connections
-  * don't terminate the failures, send them to an output port
-  * save your flow definition along with the external services if you had any
+  * this will recieve the event trigger payload; bascially info from whatever has triggered our flow
+* connect it to a log attributes processor
+  * no config necessary
+* connect it to a PutS3 processor
+  * configure it to put files to an S3 bucket in your desired region (I used us-east-2)
+  * set the access & secrets to the parameters you created: i.e. `#{cloud_access_key}`
+* add an output port named `failures` and connect the failure outputs of other processors to it; don't terminate your failures.

-2. Upload your flow definition to the Data Flow Catalog
+Download your flow definition.
+This is what we will upload to the CDF Flow Catalog.

+## Import Your Flow Definition to the CDF Flow Catalog

-  * you don't need a cluster or even a CDP environment.
+You don't need a cluster or even a CDP environment.
 Just the catalog, which lives in the control plane.

-3. OPTIONAL:  create a machine user in CDP
+## Optional:  Create a Machine User in CDP

-  * give them the DFCatalogViewer role (and probably sync users)
-  * store the access & seret keys somewhere
+You don't have to do this, but it's probably a best practice, since you can restrict the roles to be minimal privs.
+The alternative is to use your personal CDP secret & access key.
+Either way your Lambda will need to gain access to CDP in order to read the data flow catalog to find your flow definition.
+If you do create a machine user, be certain to save the CSV with the access & secret keys.
+You will need them later.

+The only role the machine user needs is `DFCatalogViewer`

 4. Create your lambda